Brotherhood of Man: Reformation

 In 1985, Brotherhood of Man reunited for a one-off TV appearance and they discussed getting back together.
-Over the next year, and now back with Sheriden in place of Upton, the group decided to manage themselves and begin performing again.
+Over the next year, and now back with Sheriden in place of Upton, the group formed their own management company and begin performing again.
 In late 1986, the group were back on the live circuit, but decided against attempting a chart comeback.

 In 1990, Martin Lee got together with songwriters Paul Curtis and David Kane to compose a musical based on The Butterfly Children books by Angela and Pat Mills.
 The musical had its world premiere at the Mitchell Theatre in Glasgow, to open the 1990 Glasgow City of Culture and ran for a month and was performed by the Mitchell Theatre for Youth.
 Just three months later, the show transferred to the larger Kings Theatre in Glasgow and ran for two weeks.
 The show transferred in late 1992 to London's West End.
 Brotherhood of Man recorded the songs themselves and the nineteen track collection, available on cassette only, was available to buy at the theatre.
 The album was never commercially released, although some tracks did make it onto tie-in cassettes to go with the books a few years later.
 The Butterfly Children, essentially a children's show, featured many differing styles of music from rap to rock and country and western to the more familiar pop the group were known for.
 The show's run ended after a short season, and has not been performed since.